LEADING OFF: Curious pitching strategy in playoffs all over

 Braves manager Brian Snitker says he’ll go with a bullpen game.
 After losing 6-5 on Tuesday night, he said he hadn’t decided who would start.

-Urías led the majors with 20 wins this season while pitching 32 times, all as a starter.
-After starting and winning Game 2 of NL Division Series against San Francisco, he threw four key innings of relief in the deciding Game 5 victory over the Giants.
+Urias led the majors with 20 wins this season while pitching 32 times, all as a starter.
+After starting and winning Game 2 of the NL Division Series against San Francisco, he threw four key innings of relief in the deciding Game 5 victory over the Giants.

 The 25-year-old lefty excelled as a starter and reliever in the postseason last year, helping the Dodgers win their first World Series championship since 1988.